Call for return of face masks as Covid variant spreads

 Five Brits have died from the Arcturus strain of Covid

-Face masks should be worn again on public transport, experts have claimed, as the new Arcturus Covid variant continues to spread.
+Face masks should be worn again on public transport, experts say, as the Arcturus Covid variant continues to spread.

-Five Brits have died from the Arcturus strain of Covid, according to the UK Health Security Agency, while 135 sequences have been detected in the UK so far, and there are believed to be around 104 cases as some people have been sequenced twice.
+Five people have died from the strain, according to the UK Health Security Agency, while 135 sequences have been detected in the UK so far, and there are believed to be around 104 cases as some people have been sequenced twice.

-Professor Stephen Griffin, chair of Independent SAGE, has claimed that people should go back to testing regularly and wearing face masks to protect from the virus.
+Professor Stephen Griffin, chair of Independent Sage, said that people should go back to testing regularly and wearing face masks to protect from the virus.

 He told MailOnline: “This may seem like a throwback to last year, but the reality is the virus continues to do harm and those least able to cope continue to suffer.